Oxsomi/core3/docs/oiSH.md

 	SHBindings bindings;

 	U8 registerType;				//ESHRegisterType
-	U8 isUsedFlags;					//Per ESHBinaryType if the register is used
+	U8 isUsedFlag;					//Per ESHBinaryType if the register is used

 	union {
 		U16 padding;				//Used for samplers, (RW)BAB or AS (should be 0)